 (1) when children first begin to connect representations of the unobservable with language (e.g., Luchkina & Waxman, 2023, Developmental Science);

 (2) what mechanisms drive the development of this capacity and how clinical and sociocultural factors interact with those mechanisms (e.g., Luchkina & Xu, 2022, Psychological Review);

 (3) how the link between language and representations affects abstract reasoning and epistemic inferences (e.g., Luchkina et al., 2018, Developmental Science; Luchkina et al., 2020, Child Development; Luchkina & Waxman, 2023, Perspectives on Psychological Science)

-I use a combination of behavioral and eye-tracking measures and employ live acting, video-recordings, videochat, and online apps in experimental manipulations.
+I use a combination of behavioral and eye-tracking measures and employ live acting, video-recordings, video-chat, corpus analysis, and online apps in my investigations.

 Aside from conducting my research, I lead the Social Contingency Consortium – an interdisciplinary collaboration of scholars from 30+ institutions worldwide.
 The main goal of the consortium is to understand behavioral and neural mechanisms underlying the facilitative role of social contingency in human and animal learning.